lithnet/access-manager-docs/configuration/deploying-features/laps/ams/setting-up-the-ams-directory.md

 The Lithnet Access Manager Agent (AMA) supports managing local administrator accounts and passwords on Windows, macOS and Linux devices, no matter how those devices are configured.

-When using the Lithnet Access Manager Agent (AMA) on devices that are not joined to an Active Directory (non-Windows devices, Azure AD devices, and standalone Windows devices), the AMA stores passwords in the Access Manager Directory.
+When using the Lithnet Access Manager Agent (AMA) on devices, no matter if those devices are joined to an Active Directory, Microsoft Entra, or not joined to a domain at all (e.g., non-Windows devices or standalone Windows devices), the AMA stores encrypted passwrods in the Access Manager Directory.

 > Note: The Lithnet Access Manager Agent can co-exist with Windows LAPS, in the instance where you wish to use a feature such as *RapidLAPS* while retaining your existing Windows LAPS configuraiton.